 Sessions are stored in the pool classified by the type of service, description of service, user name/password, separator values, and safe mode capability.
 The pool can also have multiple sessions with identical values of the listed attributes.

 When a web service is called, the platform checks if there is an idle session with a suitable combination of these attributes.
-If such session exists, it is selected for call processing.
-If such session does not exist, a new session is created and selected for processing.
+If such a session exists, it is selected for call processing.
+If such a session does not exist, a new session is created and selected for processing.

 The session automatically ends after the period of inactivity expires (SessionMaxAge).

 If you reached the maximum number of sessions (poolSize), the call waits for the specified time (poolTimeout).
 If during this time, a suitable session does not become available, you will get an error with the 406 Not Acceptable status.